Donkey Kong: 1994–1996: Rare and Donkey Kong Country

 Rare founders Tim and Chris Stamper (pictured in 2015) led the development of Donkey Kong Country (1994), which reestablished Donkey Kong as a major franchise.

 Around 1992, Rare, a British developer founded by the brothers Tim and Chris Stamper, purchased Silicon Graphics, Inc. (SGI) Challenge workstations with Alias rendering software to render 3D models.
 The move made Rare the most technologically advanced UK developer and situated them high in the international market.
 Rare began experimenting with using the technology in a boxing game.
 At the time, Nintendo was embroiled in a console war with Sega, whose Genesis competed with the Super Nintendo Entertainment System (SNES).
-Nintendo wanted a game to compete with Sega's Aladdin (1993), which featured graphics by Disney animators.
+Nintendo wanted to compete with Sega's Aladdin (1993), which features graphics by Disney animators.
 Lincoln, who became a Nintendo of America executive following the Universal lawsuit, learned of Rare's SGI experiments during a trip to Europe.

 After impressing Nintendo with a demonstration, Tim Stamper suggested developing a platform game that used pre-rendered 3D graphics.
-Nintendo granted the Stampers permission to use the Donkey Kong intellectual property; some sources indicate that the Stampers obtained the license after Nintendo offered them its catalog of characters and they chose Donkey Kong, though the designer Gregg Mayles recalled that it was Nintendo that requested a Donkey Kong game.
-Nintendo figured licensing Donkey Kong posed minimal risk due to the franchise's dormancy.
-Rare's reboot, Donkey Kong Country, featured side-scrolling gameplay that Mayles based on the Super Mario series.
+Nintendo granted the Stampers permission to use the Donkey Kong intellectual property; some sources indicate that the Stampers requested this, though the designer Gregg Mayles recalled that it was Nintendo that requested a Donkey Kong game.
+Nintendo reasoned that licensing Donkey Kong posed minimal risk as the franchise was dormant.
+Rare's reboot, Donkey Kong Country (1994), features side-scrolling gameplay that Mayles based on the Super Mario series.
 It was the first Donkey Kong game neither directed nor produced by Miyamoto, though he provided support and contributed design ideas.